The duration of caffeine withdrawal symptoms vary from person to person, but caffeine withdrawal usually lasts at least

 - mood changes

 Headaches are often associated with caffeine withdrawal.
-Headaches happen because caffeine constricts your brain’s blood vessels.
+Headaches happen because caffeine reduces your brain’s blood vessels.
 This constriction slows cerebral blood flow.
-When you cease your caffeine consumption, the once constricted blood vessels expand.
+When you cease caffeine consumption, the constricted blood vessels expand.

-While fatigue can be frustrating, allowing your brain’s neurotransmitters to stabilize should lead to more sustainable energy.
+While fatigue can be frustrating, allowing your brain’s neurotransmitters to stabilize should lead to more sustainable energy in the long run.
 Caffeine is quickly absorbed into the bloodstream and excreted through urine.
 Tolerance increases with use.
 This can lead to frequent use and dependency, and therefore a worsening of withdrawal symptoms.

-If you have developed a mental and physiological dependence on caffeine, you can experience feelings of anxiety, difficulty concentrating, and a depressed mood.
-This should only occur while your body is adjusting to the lack of its usual source of stimuli.
+If you have developed a mental and physiological dependence on caffeine, you might experience feelings of anxiety, difficulty concentrating, and a depressed mood.
+This should only occur while your body is adjusting to the lack of caffeine.

 - gastrointestinal disturbances